stefan1575/notes/TypeScript/Object Annotation/II. Object Types.md

 An index signature to define the types for the dynamically created properties of an object.
 It may be also typed as `readonly`.

-It is used if you don't the exact properties of an object during runtime, but the structure of its values.
+It is used if you don't know the exact properties of an object during runtime, but the structure of its values.

 The syntax for an index signature is an object containing "`[key: KeyType]: ValueType`" where the key can only contain `string`, `number`, `symbol`, and _template literal types_.